On Vassiliev Invariants of Virtual Knots: Quantum Invariants

 To see that any knot or link can be written in terms of multiplications of endpoints on copies of the elementary morphisms in $\texttt{RVT}$, it suffices to note any rotational virtual knot can be written as a set of crossings connected by virtual arcs, and that any virtual arc can be written as copies of $C$ and $\overline{C}$ connected by regular virtual arcs.

 We now introduce the functor $Z:\texttt{RVT}\to\mathcal{H}$, beginning by introducing $\mathcal{H}$.

-\begin{definition} The category $\mathcal{H}$ is defined to be the category $\texttt{RVT}$ whose morphisms have been decorated with formal expressions defining an element of a ribbon Hopf algebra in terms of its defining elements $R,R^{-1},u,v$; see Appendix \ref{app:hopf} for details on these.
-More-over, we allow for the linear combination of morphisms in $\mathcal{H}$, so that each set $\text{Hom}_\mathcal{H}(x,y)$ forms a vector space.
-The decorations on morphisms can be multiplied if they lie on the same component; see Figure \ref{fig:deco_mult}.
-Note that the multiplication order is given by the orientation of the underlying diagram.
+\begin{definition} The category $\mathcal{H}$ is defined to be the category $\texttt{RVT}$ whose morphisms have been decorated with formal elements coming from a ribbon Hopf algebra; see Appendix \ref{app:hopf} for details on these.
+We also allow for the linear combination of morphisms in $\mathcal{H}$, so that each set $\text{Hom}_\mathcal{H}(x,y)$ forms a vector space over $\mathbb{C}$.
+The decorations on morphisms, i.e.~on tangle diagrams, can be moved around along the diagram at will, also across crossings, but not past each-other.

+The elements on decorations can be multiplied according to the orientation of the tangle component they are on; see Figure \ref{fig:deco_mult}.
+This multiplication is understood to be the formal multiplication operation within a ribbon Hopf algebra.
+With respect to this multiplication the elements on decorations are assumed to satisfy the axioms of a ribbon Hopf algebra.
+So for example decorations with the universal $R$-matrix $\mathcal{R}$ will satisfy the quantum Yang-Baxter equation; see Lemma \ref{lm:YBE}.
+See \cite{kauffman2015rotational} for more details and examples of this formal calculus.

-Here the multiplication is understood to be the abstract structure morphism of a Hopf algebra.
-As such, the morphisms in $\mathcal{H}$ are equivalently rotational virtual tangles each of whose components has been given a single decoration.
-On closed components, this construction only gives well-defined labels up to cyclic permutation of the multiplications in this decoration, and so for them we consider these labels only up to such permutations.
+Since we can move and then multiply all the decorations on a given component together, the morphisms in $\mathcal{H}$ are equivalently rotational virtual tangles each of whose components has been given a single decoration.
+On closed components, this description only gives well-defined labels up to cyclic permutation of the multiplications in this decoration, and so for them we consider these labels only up to such permutations.

 \end{definition}